maybebool/airpath-docs/docs/getting-started/installation.md

 ---

 # Installation
 This guide walks you through installing AirPath in your Unity project.

+## Dependencies Check

+If you encounter compilation errors, verify all required packages are installed:

+1. Open **Window → Package Manager**
+2. Check that these packages appear in the list:
+   - Entities
+   - Burst
+   - Collections
+   - Mathematics
+   - Input System
+   - TextMeshPro

+If any are missing, install them by clicking **+** → **Add package by name** and entering the package name (e.g., `com.unity.entities`).

 ## Install from Unity Asset Store